Table of Content

 Annual Fee | $0.
 See Rates and Fees. | $0 |

-Rewards | 2X at U.S. supermarkets (up to $6,000 each year), then 1x on all purchases | 5% on travel purchased through Chase Ultimate Rewards, 3% on dining at restaurants, including takeout and eligible delivery services, 3% on drugstore purchases and 1.5% cash back on all purchases |
+Rewards | 2X points at U.S. supermarkets (up to $6,000 per year, then 1X), 2X points on prepaid rental cars booked through American Express Travel and 1X points on all other purchases | 5% cash back on travel booked through Chase Ultimate Rewards, 3% on dining (including takeout and eligible delivery), 3% on drugstore purchases, and 1.5% on all other purchases |

-Welcome bonus | 10,000 points after you spend $1,000 in purchases on your new card within the first 3 months | additional 1.5% cash back on everything you buy (on up to $20,000 spent in the first year)- worth up to $300 cash back |
+Welcome bonus | 10,000 points after you spend $2,000 in purchases on your new card within the first 6 months | Earn a $200 bonus after you spend $500 on purchases in the first 3 months from account opening. |

-0% Intro APR | 15 months on purchases | 15 months on purchases and balance transfers |
+0% Intro APR | 15 months on purchases and balance transfers | 15 months on purchases and balance transfers |

 Foreign Transaction Fee | 2.7%.
 See Rates and Fees. | 3% |